 The servers will offer some words of affirmation such as “The bread of life given for you,” “The cup of salvation” or “Christ’s blood shed for you.”

 If you would prefer to stay seated, please let an usher know and they will have the Communion elements brought to you in your pew.

-Pastors will be in the Narthex (the foyer outside of the Sanctuary) and look forward to the opportunity to meet you, so please introduce yourself and mention that you are a newcomer.
+Pastors will be on the Patio just outside the building or in the Narthex (the foyer outside of the Sanctuary) and look forward to the opportunity to meet you, so please introduce yourself and mention that you are a newcomer.

 During warm weather months there is often a fellowship time on the Porch (just outside of the Narthex).

-Please take a welcome bag as the leave the narthex.
+If you are a first time visitor, please take a welcome bag as you leave the Narthex.